Internet Search Results

 The scalene muscles are accessory breathing muscles that help you inhale.
 They all contract when you breathe in, opening space for the lungs to expand in the thorax by lifting the top ribs.
 When you have respiratory issues (for example, asthma ) your scalenes may have to work extra hard.

-The Scalene Muscles - Attachments - TeachMeAnatomy
+The Scalene Muscles - Attachments - Action - TeachMeAnatomy

 The scalene muscles are three paired muscles (anterior, middle and posterior) located in the lateral aspect of the neck.
 They form part of the floor of the posterior triangle of the neck.
 The scalenes act as accessory muscles of respiration and perform flexion at the neck.